WildCodeSchool/btz-0321-aeviso-client/README.md

 Once you are logged in, the error goes away.

 .
-UX issue on the navigation sidebar
+UX issue on the navigation sidebar.
-Currently, if you click on a button in the interfaces to change a component by a link method, the sidebar design doesn't update.
-The Url changes but the sideBar doesn't !
+Currently, if you click on a button in the interfaces to change a component by a link method, the sidebar design doesn't update.Url change but the sideBar doesn't !

 .
 SUPERADMIN / UX issue : "CreateUpdateCompanyForm" component

 If you try to create a new job for one of the company's administrator, you will arrive on the job component.
 Then, if you click on the return button you will be redirected to the companies list instead of the form.

+ps: we are frenchies, sorry about the english ;)